-There are five main types of customer retention analytics that you can use to track trends, make future predictions for customer behavior, and learn what you can do to improve various touchpoints.
+There are five main types of customer retention analytics that you can use to calculate customer lifetime value, make future predictions for customer behavior, and learn what you can do to improve various touchpoints.
 Each is important in their own way, and most companies use a combination of each method to get a better understanding for their customer landscape.

 1. Predictive Analytics

 As you might expect from the name, predictive analytics help you predict customer behavior in the future.
 Using data from previous buying cycles along with market-specific trends, you can create models showing how customers are likely to behave over a certain period of time.
 Though of course predictive analytics isn’t 100% accurate, it’s very useful for getting ahead of trends and doing what you can to be proactive in preparing for certain issues.